-History: Added 5-2-2016 ATM Article 18, approved by Attorney General 5-16-2016 - C. Any person desiring to know whether or not a proposed activity or an area is subject to this chapter may, in writing, request a determination from the Commission.
-Such a request for determination shall contain data and plans specified by the regulations of the Commission. - D. At the time of an application or request, the applicant shall pay a filing fee specified in regulations of the Commission.
+- C. Any person desiring to know whether or not a proposed activity or an area is subject to this chapter may, in writing, request a determination from the Commission.
+Such a request for determination shall contain data and plans specified by the regulations of the Commission. - At the time of an application or request, the applicant shall pay a filing fee specified in D. regulations of the Commission.
 This fee is in addition to that required by the Wetlands Protection Act, MGL C. 131, §40.
 The Commission may waive the filing fee on an application or request filed by a government agency.

-§172-5 Notice and Hearings:
+§172-5 Notice and Hearings

-A. Notification.
+Notification.
+A.

-History: Amended 5-7-1991 ATM, Article 20, approved by Attorney General 1-7-1992.
+History: Amended 5-7-1991 ATM, Article 20, approved by Attorney General 1-7-1992

-- 1. Any person filing an Administrative Review Level 1 application with the Commission shall, after being given written notice by the Commission of the time and date of the required hearing, pay a fee as required by the Commission to have notice of said hearing posted, not less than five (5) days prior to said hearing, in a newspaper of general circulation in the Town of Mashpee.
-Said notice shall be in a form prescribed by the Commission, shall specify the time and date of said hearing, shall describe the proposed activity and the location thereof and shall state where the application and plans may be examined by interested parties. - 2.
+- Any person filing a permit application with the Commission shall, after being given 1) written notice by the Commission of the time and date of the required hearing, pay a fee as required by the Commission to have notice of said hearing posted, not less than five (5) days prior to said hearing, in a newspaper of general circulation in the Town of Mashpee.
+Said notice shall be in a form prescribed by the Commission, shall specify the time and date of said hearing, shall describe the proposed activity and the location thereof and shall state where the application and plans may be examined by interested parties. - History: Amended 10-21-2019 ATM, Article 19, approved by Attorney General 2-11-2020 - Any person filing a Notice of Intent application with the Commission must, after 2) being given written notice by the Commission of the time and date of the required hearing, notify all abutting property owners within one hundred (100') feet of the boundary of the property on which the work is proposed, according to the most recent records of the Assessor, including owners in another municipality.

 Notice to abutters shall be by certified mail, return receipt requested, and shall be received by said abutters no less than five (5) days prior to the date of the hearing.
 Said notice shall be in a form prescribed by the Commission, shall specify the time and date of said hearing, shall describe the proposed activity and the location thereof and shall state where the application and plans may be examined by interested parties.
 The Commission and/or its Agent, at its discretion, may require the applicant to notify (in the same aforementioned manner) additional property owners, to include all property owners within three hundred (300') feet of the boundary of the property on which the work is proposed.
 If such additional notification is deemed necessary by the Commission, notice of such shall be provided to the applicant with the written notice of the time and date of the hearing for said notice of intent.
-Any person filing a Notice of Intent application with the Commission must, after being given written notice by the Commission of the time and date of the required hearing, notify all abutting property owners within one hundred (100') feet of the boundary of the property on which the work is proposed, according to the most recent records of the Assessor, including owners in another municipality.

-History: Amended 10-15-2012 ATM, Article 10, approve by Attorney General 11-15-2012 History: Amended 5-4-2015 ATM, Article 26, approved by Attorney General 8-11-2015 History: Amended 10-17-2016 ATM, Article 24, approved by Attorney General
+History: Amended 10-15-2012 ATM, Article 10, approve by Attorney General 11-15-2012 History: Amended 5-4-2015 ATM, Article 26, approved by Attorney General 8-11-2015 History: Amended 10-17-2016 ATM, Article 24, approved by Attorney General 2-16-2017 History: Amended 10-21-2019 ATM, Article 19, approved by Attorney General 2-11-2020